Blog/Best SEO Agency in 2026: The Complete Buyer's Guide/SEO Agency for Small Business: What Budget Gets You Results?

 8. Is local SEO different from general SEO?

 Yes.
 Local SEO focuses on Google Business Profile, local citations, and reviews.
 If you serve a specific geographic area, ensure the agency has local SEO expertise.
+National SEO targets broader keywords and often requires more content and link building.
+Hybrid strategies work for businesses with both local and service-area reach.

 Conclusion

 Hiring the right SEO agency for small business is one of the smartest investments you can make in 2026.
-A realistic monthly budget of $1,500 to $3,500 can drive sustained organic growth, build brand authority, and generate qualified leads—all without breaking the bank.
+A realistic monthly budget of $1,500 to $3,500 can drive sustained organic growth, build brand authority, and generate qualified leads — all without breaking the bank.

 But remember: SEO is not a commodity.
 Cheap agencies cut corners, and premium agencies that don’t understand your business overcharge.
 The best SEO agency for small business is one that aligns with your goals, communicates transparently, and proves value over time.